 What Does a Listed Building Mean?

 Although listing a building is important as it recognises the property’s historical and cultural significance, it is also important to remember that listing does not prohibit change or require the building to be preserved exactly as it is at that moment in time.
-In simple terms, it just means that to make a change to the building that could affect its appearance, structure or historical design, the owner of the property must apply for listed building consent prior to completing any work.
+In simple terms, it just means that to make a change to the building that could affect its appearance, structure or historical design, the owner of the property must apply for listed building consent prior to completing any work such as concrete repairs.

 Therefore, it’s essential to remember that listed buildings should be celebrated for the rich history and heritage that they represent, rather than ending up stuck in time.
 They should be treated with the utmost care and respect, but this doesn’t mean that they can’t be changed, extended or repaired.
 While listing status is important, there are always other factors at play such as the function and condition of the building – all of which will influence any decisions made when you submit a planning application.